School of Economic, Political and Policy Sciences

 4. Indicates a prerequisite class to be completed before enrolling for upper-division classes in Economics and Finance.

-5. A Major requirement that also fulfills a Core Curriculum requirement.
+5. A required Major course that also fulfills a Core Curriculum requirement.
 Semester credit hours are counted in Core Curriculum.